Einhornhool/einhornhool.github.io/content/minimal-tz/index.md

 Of course I had the nRF9160 reference manual, the Armv8-M reference manual and some other documentation and blog posts from Arm.
 I've also previously ported [Trusted Firmware-M (TF-M)](https://trustedfirmware-m.readthedocs.io/en/latest/index.html) to RIOT, which already helped in getting an idea of what a secure application could look like and what is needed to build and run two different images on a board.
 But reference manuals are mostly theoretical and TF-M is quite bloated and complex, which makes it hard to comprehend.
-Some googling lead me to a [basic TrustZone example from Microchip](https://microchip-mplab-harmony.github.io/csp_apps_sam_l10_l11/apps/trustZone/trustZone_basic/readme.html) and this pretty cool [blog post](https://m10.io/blog/highway-to-the-trustzone) about a Rust example for the nRF5340.
+Some more googling lead me to a [basic TrustZone example from Microchip](https://microchip-mplab-harmony.github.io/csp_apps_sam_l10_l11/apps/trustZone/trustZone_basic/readme.html) and this [pretty cool blog post](https://m10.io/blog/highway-to-the-trustzone) about a Rust example for the nRF5340.
 Both resources were very helpful in figuring out the necessary steps.

 So here's what I did: